Published:

 • Inactivity fees: Some accounts charge you for leaving funds dormant, a common scenario for security deposit accounts.

-To maintain profitability, you must actively learn how to avoid bank fees by selecting partners that align with your transaction volume.
+To maintain profitability, learn how to avoid bank fees by selecting banking partners that align with your transaction volume.

-How to open a free business bank account for your LLC
+How to open a free corporate bank account for your real estate LLC

 Step 1: Get your EIN (Employer Identification Number)

-Before approaching any bank, you must obtain an EIN from the IRS.
+Before approaching any bank, get your EIN from the IRS.
 This nine-digit number serves as your business's social security number and is required for all corporate bank account applications.

 Step 2: Gather essential documents